PythonCharmers/CoursePreparation/what_to_expect.md

 ## Exercises

 There will be practical programming exercises throughout the course.
-These will be challenging and fun, and the solutions will be discussed after each exercise and provided as source code on the USB sticks.
+These will be challenging and fun, and the solutions will be discussed after each exercise and provided as source code.
 During the exercises, the trainer will offer individual help and suggestions.

 ## Questions